 What triggers the rule?

-After you create a required tagging rule, only new activities on conversations will trigger the rule.
+After you create a required tagging rule, only new activities on conversations will trigger the rule and add the red asterisk to the tag icon.
 These are the specific actions that will trigger the rule to prompt you to tag your matching conversations:

 - New message